ReidHoneycutt/Detect-And-Send-Hand-Tracking-Data-From-A-Python-Script-To-A-Processing-Program-Using-Sockets/README.md

 REQUIRED PYTHON LIBRARIES: socket, cv2 (called opencv-python in pycharm), cvzone, and mediapipe

 NOTES: I used pycharm as my python IDE, and used Windows 10 as my OS.
-Macs seem to have some access issues when running scripts that use the webcam.
+MacOS seems to have some access issues when running scripts that use the webcam.